gopheracademy/gopheracademy-web/content/advent-2017/osquery-sdk.md

     | 6308708    | nignx.service    | nginx    | ::      | 443  | 25859 |
     +------------+------------------+----------+---------+------+-------+

 By configuring the query to run on a schedule, and using the logger plugin to aggregate the results centrally, we can begin to instrument our systems and create alerts.
-Osquery allows for

 Speaking of configuration, how are you configuring the osquery process.
 The recommended way is a configuration management tool like Chef, or a dedicated TLS server like [Fleet](https://kolide.com/fleet), but maybe you’ve got *custom* requirements?